-FRAMEWORK / SECTOR PLAN STATUS Integrated Waste Management Plan (IWMP) A 4 th Generation IWMP was approved 30 July 2019 by Council.
-To be updated in 2023/2024 through funding from DBSA.
-External Audit Reports was completed in May 2023.
-Bergrivier Municipal Second-Generation Coastal Management Programme, 2019-2024 Adopted by Council in November 2019 Integrated Transport Plan.
+FRAMEWORK / SECTOR PLAN STATUS Bergrivier Municipal Second-Generation Coastal Management Programme, 2019-2024 Adopted by Council in November 2019 Integrated Transport Plan.
 (ITP) Approved by Council 2019 - 2024.
-Municipal Infrastructure Plan (MIP) Completed, but a process to update masterplans will commence in 2023 Water Master Plan (WMP) Compiled in June 2015.
+Municipal Infrastructure Plan (MIP) Completed, but in process to update masterplans.
+Water Master Plan (WMP) Compiled in June 2015.
 Approved by Council.
-To be updated via DBSA grant.
+PSP appointed to update document before March 2026.
 Sanitation Master Plan (SMP) Compiled in June 2015.
 Approved by Council.
-To be updated via DBSA grant.
+PSP appointed to update document before March 2026.
 Water Conservation and Water Demand Management Strategy (WC&WDM) Compiled in April 2021.
 Approved by Council.
 Pavement Management System (PMS) Part of the Roads Master plan.
 Currently part of West Coast District Municipalities PMS (I-Ramms) Storm Water Master Plan Compiled in phases.
 Completed in May 2012.
 Approved by Council.
-Currently in process to update through DBSA funding.
+New Masterplan compiled and submitted for Council approval.
 Roads Master Plan Compiled in 2010.
 Approved by Council.
-Currently in process to update through DBSA funding.
-Electricity Master Plan (EMP) Compiled in April 2015.
-Approved by Council.
-Currently in process to update through DBSA funding.
+New Masterplan compiled and submitted for Council approval.
+Electricity Master Plan (EMP) Compiled in 2024.
+Approved by Council November 2024 (RVN019/11/2024).
 Cost of supply study Completed in July 2023.
-Currently submitted to NERSA for Pipe replacement plan Compiled in March 2021 (Only for towns of Piketberg and Porterville).
+Updated May 2024 and submitted to NERSA.
+NERSA approved the COS model and tariffs.
+Pipe replacement plan Compiled in March 2021 (Only for towns of Piketberg and Porterville).
 Approved by Council.
-New plan to be compiled to include all towns of Bergrivier LM.
+New plan compiled to include all towns of Bergrivier LM and to be submitted to Council for approval.
 Groot Berg River Estuary Draft Estuarine Management Plan Draft, August 2021.
 The National Estuarine Management Protocol identifies Cape Nature as the Responsible Management Authority responsible for the development of the Groot Berg River Estuarine Management Plan as well as being responsible for the co- ordination of its implementation.
-Client: Western Cape Government, Department of Environmental Affairs & Community and Rural Safety Plan (CRSP) Approved on 30 March 2021.
+Client: Western Cape Government, Department of Environmental Affairs & Development Planning Community and Rural Safety Plan (CRSP) Approved on 30 March 2021.
+The process to review the plan will start soon.
 Integrated Second Generation of the West Coast district Municipality inclusive of the five Local Municipalities Air Quality management Plan, (2019-2024 Adopted by Council in November 2019 Strategic Risk Register (RR).
-Approved by the Municipal Council annually Information Communication Technology Plan & Strategy) Reviewed by Council 14 June 2021 Employment Equity Plan (EE) Plan covers a 5-year period- 1 December - 30 September 2024
+Approved by the Municipal Council annually

-FRAMEWORK / SECTOR PLAN STATUS Workplace Skills Plan (WSP) Reviewed annually (stay the same) Human Resource Strategy & Implementation Plan Adopted by Council n 29 August 2022 (Reviewed annually) LED Strategy Approved by the Municipal Council in 2021 Bergrivier Municipality Biodiversity Report Approved by the Municipal Council in 2010.
+FRAMEWORK / SECTOR PLAN STATUS Bergrivier Municipality Digital Transformation Strategy Reviewed by Council 24 June 2024 Employment Equity Plan (EE) Plan covers a 5-year period- 1 December - 30 September 2024 Workplace Skills Plan (WSP) Reviewed annually Human Resource Strategy & Implementation Plan Adopted by Council on 29 August 2022 (Reviewed annually - Last revision approved on 21/08/2023 ) LED Strategy Approved by the Municipal Council in 2021 Bergrivier Municipality Biodiversity Report Approved by the Municipal Council in 2010.
 Local Biodiversity Strategic And Action Plan (LBSAP) Approved by the Municipal Council .
+Cemetery Master Plan IX Engineers is appointed to draft a plan for the Municipality.
 Climate Change Adaption Plan (CCAP) Approved by the Municipal Council in March 2014.
 The Bergrivier Municipality: Invasive species monitoring, control and eradication plan, dated June 2020 Approved and adopted by Mayco on 11 June 2020.